AMA Kit Functional Requirements

 - Tap-to-talk: Touch-initiated products activated by the user pushing and releasing a physical control, such as a button, before speaking.

 - Hold-to-talk: Touch-initiated products activated by the user holding down a physical control, such as a button, while speaking.

 - Attention states: The parts of an Alexa conversation flow, including Listening and Thinking.

 - Physical control: A hardware or GUI control that is used to wake Alexa or adjust the product’s settings.

-- Multi-turn: A multi-turn interaction refers to situations where Alexa requests additional spoken information from the customer to complete an interaction.
+- Multi-turn: A multi-turn interaction refers to situations where Alexa requests additional spoken information from the user to complete an interaction.
 Multi-turn situations are initiated when your product receives an ProvideSpeech command from the Alexa App.

 1. Core Requirements and Recommendations

 The following requirements and recommendations are applicable to all Amazon AMA products:

 1.1.
 Your product SHALL be capable of audio input (i.e. capturing user speech via one or more microphones) and streaming captured speech to the Alexa app over the Bluetooth interface, per the specs provided in the AMA Protocol Specification.